-We entered into a Support Agreement with Archer Holdco LLC, Geveran Investments Limited, Famatown Finance Limited, Robertson QES Investment LLC, Quintana Energy Partners-QES Holdings LLC, Quintana Energy Fund-TE, L.P. and Quintana Energy Fund-FI, L.P. (collectively, the "Designated Stockholders"), pursuant to which the Designated Stockholders agreed, subject to the terms and conditions set forth therein, to vote all of their shares of QES common stock (which represented approximately 76% of the then-outstanding shares of common stock of QES and which represented in excess of 30% of the shares of KLXE common stock pro forma for the Merger) in favor of the adoption of the Merger Agreement.
+We entered into a Support Agreement with Archer Holdco LLC, Geveran Investments Limited, Famatown Finance Limited, Robertson QES Investment LLC, Quintana Energy Partners-QES Holdings LLC, Quintana Energy Fund - TE, L.P. and Quintana Energy Fund - FI, L.P., each a current or former 5% stockholder of the Company (collectively, the "Designated Stockholders"), pursuant to which the Designated Stockholders agreed, subject to the terms and conditions set forth therein, to vote all of their shares of QES common stock (which represented approximately 76% of the then-outstanding shares of common stock of QES and which represented in excess of 30% of the shares of KLXE common stock pro forma for the Merger) in favor of the adoption of the Merger Agreement.
+The Support Agreement terminated upon completion of the Merger.

-Amin J. Khoury entered into a Support Agreement with QES, pursuant to which Mr. Khoury agreed, subject to the terms and conditions set forth therein, to vote his shares of KLXE common stock (which represent approximately 4.7% of the outstanding shares of KLXE common stock) in favor of the issuance of KLXE common stock in the Merger.
+Amin J. Khoury, our former CEO from September 2018 to May 2020, entered into a Support Agreement with QES, pursuant to which Mr. Khoury agreed, subject to the terms and conditions set forth therein, to vote his shares of KLXE common stock in favor of the issuance of KLXE common stock in the Merger.